Think Inside the Box

 When you’re planning your office space, look at if from the perspective of a new customer visiting you for the first time.
 Is it easy to find your office?
 Do they have a warm and inviting feeling?
 Is it easy to find your way around once your inside?
 Overall, would a person feel welcome there?
 First, your offices need to be centrally located near a major entrance with ample parking.
 Second, your offices need to be located on a main corridor so they are easily accessible from not only the main entrance, but from anywhere in the building.
 Finally, well placed directional and office signs are a must so that people can easily navigate through your office space with ease.

-Contract Resources is a unique workplace interiors company that specializes in furnishings and interior space planning for companies of all shapes and sizes.
-For more information, please contact Mark Kolakoski directly at 251-583-0980.
+Article by Mark Kolakoski, Contract Resources, a unique workplace interiors company that specialized in furnishings and interior space planning for companies of all shapes and sizes.
+(Permanently closed.)